Stephen340/Retro-Learner/README.md

 Modify this command for your environment if necessary if it takes a different command.

+PLEASE NOTE: If your system has cached versions of these installation packages, this may mess installation up.
+If using an environment such as PyCharm, clicking on the "Install Requirements" suggestion when the requirements.txt file is open while circumvent cache issues.

 Some requirements here are finicky, and may require others in order to install themselves.
 We have worked on the order of package installation, but in the case that for some reason there are issues with the initial pip installation on your machine, we recommend retrying, or manually installing the packages that failed.